saopayne/Emotion-Identification/README.md

 Will be enhanced for coarse grained evaluation where it may be possible to tell the quantity of emotion.

 For each emotion, false positives are currently high (will be improved).

+# Rough desciption of working :

+Every sentence is passed through a POS-tagger.

+Only adjectives are taken as features.

+TF-IDF scores are applied for each feature and occurence matrix is created.

+The occurence matrix is then trained using softmax regression of Tensorflow.

+Sentences are classified with fine-grained evaluation.

+#Discussion :
+Lots of false positives.
+Feature selection needs to be improved.
+Dimensionality needs to be reduced.

+True positive is high.

+Coarse grained classification is to be done.